 Use these encyclopedias and dictionaries to find quick facts, to get ideas for paper topics, to get ideas for broadening or narrowing a paper topic, or to find further reading references on a topic.
-One book is in Reference in the front lobby by the Reference Desk.
-The others are paper books in the Main stacks.
-The first several entries are for online reference works.

 Over 5,000 entries up to a page long cover figures, works, and terminology across a range of traditions and languages, including the canonical languages (Sanskrit, Pali, Tibetan, Chinese, Japanese, Korean) and some Southeast Asian languages.
 Entries for English translations of Buddhist terms provide cross-references to the original term.
 Also includes maps, a list of Asian historical periods, and a time line of Buddhism in various countries.